dodozhang21/casually/readme.txt

 --------------------------------------------------------------------------------
  Licenses:
 --------------------------------------------------------------------------------
-Casually is a child theme of Twenty Twelve
-Twenty Twelve is licensed under the GPL.
+Casually WordPress Theme, Copyright 2014 Ying Zhang Casually is distributed under the terms of the GNU GPL.

 == Bundled Resources: Images ==